jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 ## The default queue – fx

 The default queue in jQuery is `fx`.
 The default queue has some special properties that are not shared with other queues.

-- Auto Start: When calling `$(elem).queue( function() {} );` the fx queue will
-  automatically dequeue the next function and run it if the queue hasn't started.
+* Auto Start: When calling `$(elem).queue( function() {} );` the fx queue will automatically dequeue the next function and run it if the queue hasn't started.
-- &ldquo;inprogress&rdquo; sentinel: Whenever you `dequeue()` a function from the fx queue, it will `unshift()` (push into the first location of the array) the string &ldquo;inprogress&rdquo; — which flags that the queue is currently being run.
+* "inprogress" sentinel: Whenever you `dequeue()` a function from the fx queue, it will `unshift()` (push into the first location of the array) the string "inprogress" — which flags that the queue is currently being run.
-- It's the default!
+* It's the default!
 The fx queue is used by `.animate()` and all functions that call it by default.

 **Note:** If you are using a custom queue, you must manually `.dequeue()` the functions, they will not auto start!

 ## Retrieving/Setting the queue

 You can retrieve a reference to a jQuery queue by calling `.queue()` without a function argument.
 You can use the method if you want to see how many items are in the queue.
 You can use `push`, `pop`, `unshift`, and `shift` to manipulate the queue in place.
 You can replace the entire queue by passing an array to the `.queue()` function.

 ## Quick Examples: